Desss64/3D-Shapes/README.md

 # 3D-Shapes
-Collection of 3D shapes using openGL
+Collection of 3D shapes using OpenGL